-This is the Holy Grail for Spanish-learners: videos (movies, TV shows, whatever) in Spanish and with Spanish (not English) subtitles, or an exact transcript in Spanish of what was said (the two are basically the same).
+This is the Holy Grail for Spanish-learners: videos (movies, TV shows, whatever) in Spanish and with Spanish subtitles, or an exact transcript in Spanish of what was said (the two are basically the same).
 Why are Spanish subtitles so important?
-Because, as someone learning Spanish, you can’t understand everything they’re saying and if you can’t understand what they said, and you don’t have it written down in front of you, then you can’t look it up to learn it–English subtitles might give you a clue as to what was said, but Spanish subtitles would be best since they’re a word-for-word transcription.
+Because, as someone learning Spanish, you can’t understand everything they’re saying and if you can’t understand what they said, and you don’t have it written down in front of you, then you can’t look it up to learn it–English subtitles might give you a clue as to what was said, but Spanish subtitles would be best they tell you the precise Spanish being used so you can look up and learn anything you don’t know.

-But what about online?
-What about free?
-That would be the best possible combination in the world, wouldn’t it?
-Spanish-language videos with Spanish subtitles (or transcripts), online, and for free?
-Well, it’s taken a while, I’ve been collecting these and scraping them together for over a year, but I’ve finally got a respectable-sized list for you guys.
+It took me a little over a year to scrape together a list for you guys (lots of help from readers like you sending me suggestions), but I’ve finally got a respectable-sized list for you guys.
 Just like my List of Best Free Sites to Watch Spanish-Language TV Online, I will be constantly updating and adding to this list, so bookmark it and check back in on it occasionally.

 Subtitles vs. Transcripts